my-language-skills/featured-image-for-pressbooks/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Use an external image as Featured Image of your post/page, add support of thumbnails in PressBooks CPTs and add administration columns to check featured image status.
+You can have features images and to use post size images in your PressBooks site

+**Only works with multisite installation!**

 == Description ==

-soon
+This plugin provides the possibility to use images adapted to a PressBooks installation.
+Features:
+* Use an external image as Featured Image of your PressBooks CPTs.
+* Add support of thumbnails in PressBooks CPTs.
+* Add administration columns to check featured image status.
+* New images with the post max size (narrow - 508px, standard - 688px, wide - 832px)
+* New sizes in attachment display settinngs.
+By default is selected the size of the blog.

 == Installation ==

 1. Clone (or copy) this repository folder `featured-image-for-pressbooks` to the `/wp-content/plugins/` directory